Urban Myths (TV series): Controversy

 After it was revealed that Joseph Fiennes was to portray Michael Jackson in the series, several members of Jackson's family objected, including his daughter, Paris Jackson, who wrote on Twitter, "I'm so incredibly offended by it, as I'm sure plenty of people are as well, and it honestly makes me want to vomit."
 The tweet was later deleted.
 After widespread criticism following the release of the series trailer, the episode was pulled from broadcast indefinitely.
+In 2020, Jackson faced a similar controversy, when her casting as Jesus Christ in the film Habit received a large online reaction from Evangelical Christians.